AWS Graviton Use Cases

 - Each core experiences similar latencies to the other and the dynamic random-access memory (DRAM).

 AWS Graviton instances can be tailored to fit their purpose, as you’re given the freedom to select the right combination of resources for your apps.
-Informed, data-driven decision-making and different combinations of CPU, memory, storage, and networking help optimise the resources needed for your applications.
+Informed, data-driven decision-making and different combinations of CPU, memory, storage, and networking help optimize the resources needed for your applications.

 This instance type features M6g and T4g processors for a wide variety of workloads.
 It offers stability and a balance between computation (BOC), memory, and networking.
 Applications, like code repositories and web servers that use these resources in an equal distribution, work best with these instances.